Auto Glass Glossary

 Attaches to the perimeter of the windshield

-either on top, three sides or in rare cases all the
+either on top, three sides or in rare cases all the way around

-and should be replaced when your windshield is replaced
+replaced when your windshield is replaced since it may tear

-since it may tear or the butyl or adhesive that is on
+or the butyl or adhesive that is on the molding separates

-the molding separates when removed from windshield.
+when removed from windshield.

 N